 Your prescription is ready for pickup at Pharmacy #4521.
 Bring your insurance card.
 Hours: 9am-9pm.
 Questions?
 Call (555) 123-4567

-Impact: Reduces pharmacy congestion and improves pickup rates
+Impact: Cuts pharmacy lines and boosts pickup rates

-Note: Never include Protected Health Information (PHI) in SMS messages due to HIPAA compliance requirements.
+Note: Never put Protected Health Information (PHI) in SMS due to HIPAA rules.

 Financial Services